 How Much Does a 17 Ft Boat Weigh?

 How Much Does a 17 Ft Boat Weigh?
-Depending on the boat type, between 1,150 lbs. and 2,221 lbs., not including a trailer.
+Depending on the boat type, a 17-foot boat has an average weight between 1,150 lbs. and 2,221 lbs., not including a trailer.

-As you can see, there can be a sizable difference in the weight of boats that are about the same length, and there are a lot of factors that go into overall boat weight – a fiberglass boat will weigh more than an aluminum boat, and a pontoon boat will weigh less than a center console.
+As you can see, there can be a sizable difference in the weight of boats that are about the same length, and there are a lot of factors that go into overall weight of an average bass boat – a fiberglass boat will weigh more than an aluminum boat, and a pontoon boat will weigh less than a center console.

 Also, the way you choose to power your boat and the options you choose will play a role in the overall weight, too.
 We are going to dive into dry weight, gear and fuel weight, and trailer weight, all in order to help you make the right decision on what is best for you.